elixir-lang/elixir/lib/elixir/pages/getting-started/modules-and-functions.md

 $ elixir math.exs
 ```

 Because we used `elixir` instead of `elixirc`, the module was compiled and loaded into memory, but no `.beam` file was written to disk.

+Elixir projects are usually organized into three directories:

+  * `_build` - contains compilation artifacts
+  * `lib` - contains Elixir code (usually `.ex` files)
+  * `test` - contains tests (usually `.exs` files)

-In the following examples, we recommend you write your code into script files and execute them as shown above.
+When working on actual projects, the build tool called `mix` will be responsible for compiling and setting up the proper paths for you.
+For learning and convenience purposes, we recommend you to write the following code into script files and execute them as shown above.

 ## Function definition